Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Related Work

 \section{Related Work}

-Several previous works have addressed the problem that standard NMT may fail to adequately model all domains in a multi-domain setup even though the domains are known in advance. \newcite{kobus2017control} introduced using domain tags for this problem, a similar method to the domain embedding model in our paper.
+\textbf{Domain adaptation} Several previous works address the problem that standard NMT may fail to adequately model all domains in a multi-domain setup even when all of the domains are known in advance. \newcite{kobus2017control} introduce using domain tags for this problem, a similar method to the domain embedding model in our paper.
 These domain tags are mapped to corresponding embeddings and are either inserted at the beginning of the sentence or concatenated to the token-level embeddings.
 The domain embeddings are reserved for specific domains and are fixed for all sentences in a given domain.
-The number of distinct domain embeddings is limited to the number of known domains. \newcite{tars2018multi} defined a similar approach which uses oracle domain tags and tags obtained using supervised methods and unsupervised clustering.
+The number of distinct domain embeddings is limited to the number of known domains. \newcite{tars2018multi} define a similar approach which uses oracle domain tags and tags obtained using supervised methods and unsupervised clustering.
 However, clustering limits how many domains can be taken into consideration.
 Furthermore, this approach assumes that sufficient domain information can be obtained from a single sentence alone.
 Document-level classifiers \cite{xu2007domain} address this problem, but they are not jointly trained with the MT model.

-\newcite{zeng2018multi} use domain-specific and domain-shared annotations from adversarial and non-adversarial domain classifiers and \newcite{britz2017effective} use a discriminator to backpropagate domain signals.
-These works assume that the domains are known during training which is not always the case.
-Our proposed approaches model the domain implicitly by looking at document-level context.
+Further work in multi-domain MT is \newcite{foster2007mixture} who propose mixture models to dynamically adapt to the target domain, \newcite{foster2010discriminative} who build on this work and include instance weighting, \newcite{zeng2018multi} where domain-specific and domain-shared annotations from adversarial domain classifiers are used and \newcite{britz2017effective} where a discriminator is used to backpropagate domain signals.